safe-global/safe-core-sdk/packages/protocol-kit/README.md

 ### deploySafe

-Deploys a new Safe and returns an instance of the Safe Core SDK connected to the deployed Safe.
+Deploys a new Safe and returns an instance of the Protocol Kit connected to the deployed Safe.
 The address of the Master Copy, Safe contract version and the contract (`GnosisSafe.sol` or `GnosisSafeL2.sol`) of the deployed Safe will depend on the initialization of the `safeFactory` instance.

 ```js
 const safeAccountConfig: SafeAccountConfig = {